ta4j/ta4j-wiki/How-to-contribute.md

 git push
 ```
 The last step would be to do a pull request **from your branch to the `develop` branch of the ta4j repository**.
 If you want to do a pull-request, the best way is to do is via Git UI:
-* [Introduction-create a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) (you have to change the base branch from `master` to `develop` at the last step)
+* [Introduction-create a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) (you have to change the base branch from `master` to `develop` at the last step).
+Your pull-request will be reviewed and changes could be requested.
+Please maintain your PR if necessary.

 ## Coding rules and conventions